Keinberger/goEthereumWalletGen/README.md

 ### Example

-If run correctly, the program output in the terminal should look like that
+If run correctly, the program output in the terminal should look as following

 ```
 PrivateKey: a389e66e50e200d0bfc97a72b3b6c8802b171bb8e4a898c7023931f99237d1f4